 Try something a little different by creating art with circles!
-Kandinsky circles are perfect for exploring concentric circle art with kids.
-Art doesn’t have to be difficult or overly messy to share with children, and it doesn’t have to cost a lot either.
+Kandinsky circles are perfect for exploring concentric circle art made famous by the artist Wassily Kandinsky.
+Art doesn’t have to be complicated or overly messy to share with children, and it doesn’t have to cost much.
 Plus, you can add in heaps of fun and learning with our famous artists!

 Wassily Kandinsky is a famous painter born in 1866 in Russia, and who then lived in Germany and France.
 What is Kandinsky famous for?
 Kandinsky is often credited with being the pioneer of abstract art.